-z/VM: RSCS Networking Planning and Configuration, SC24-6155

-z/VM: RSCS Networking Planning and Configuration provides a high-level description of RSCS and provides information to help you plan for your RSCS network.
-This book describes planning tasks for RSCS configuration, operation, administration, and diagnosis.
+z/VM: RSCS Networking Operation and Use explains how to operate RSCS and how to use it to enable your z/VM system to communicate with other systems.
+This z/VM: RSCS Networking Planning and Configuration, SC24-6155 z/VM: RSCS Networking Planning and Configuration provides a high-level description of RSCS and provides information to help you plan for your RSCS network.
+This document describes planning tasks for RSCS configuration, operation, administration, and diagnosis.
 It also describes the syntax and functions of the configuration file statements for the various types of RSCS servers.